 The duty of council members to the strata company

 Members of the council will have these statutory duties imposed upon them:

 - a duty to act honestly, with loyalty and in good faith in the performance of their functions

 - a duty to exercise a reasonable degree of care and diligence in the performance of their functions

 - a duty to ensure they do not make improper use of their position as a member to gain, directly or indirectly, an advantage for themselves or for any other person or to cause detriment to the strata company

 - a duty to inform the council in writing of any conflict of interest as soon as is practicable after they become aware of the conflict.
 The duty to disclose a conflict of interest does not relate to the council member’s ownership of a lot in the scheme.

-Council members are protected if they act in good faith
+Council members are protected

-The use of common seals and executing documents
+The use of common seals